joelklabo/nostr-control/README.md

 nostr-control uses Node.js and npm.
 You can install them from [here](https://nodejs.org/en/download/).

-1. Clone the repo into your plugins directory
-2. Run `npm install` in the nostr-control directory
+1. Clone the repo into your plugins directory (DO NOT RUN `npm install` packages are checked in and there is a modification needed for this to run.)
-3. Set up a config file (`config.json`) in this project's directory (see below)
+2. Set up a config file (`config.json`) in this project's directory (see below)
-4. Register the plugin with lightningd (https://docs.corelightning.org/docs/a-day-in-the-life-of-a-plugin)
+3. Register the plugin with lightningd (https://docs.corelightning.org/docs/a-day-in-the-life-of-a-plugin)

 ## Config File